-Call your health care provider right away if you develop symptoms such as fever of 100 F or higher, cough and shortness of breath.
+Call your health care provider right away if you develop symptoms such as a fever of 100 F or higher, cough, and shortness of breath.

 Close contacts should also follow these recommendations:

-Make sure that you understand and can help the patient follow their health care provider’s instructions for medication(s) and care.
-You should help the patient with basic needs in the home and provide support for getting groceries, prescriptions and other personal needs.
+Make sure that you understand and can help the patient follow their health care provider’s instructions for the medication(s) and care.
+You should help the patient with basic needs in the home and provide support for getting groceries, prescriptions, and other personal needs.

 Household members should stay in another room or be separated from the patient as much as possible.
 Household members should use a separate bedroom and bathroom, if available.